This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Monkey Bay

 If you’re on a budget and looking for a scenic place to spend the night, then Rarangi Campsite (near the beginning of Monkey Bay Walking Track) is ideal.
-It’s a relaxing place to sleep as you can camp right next to the beach and wake to the sound of crashing waves – it sure beats an iPhone alarm!
+It’s a relaxing place to sleep, as you can camp right next to the beach and wake to the sound of crashing waves – it sure beats an iPhone alarm!

 3. Explore Blenheim

-Another great thing to do in Blenheim includes a walk or cycle through Wither Hills Farm Park, a working cattle and sheep farm 5 km (3.1 miles) from the town.
-There are several walking tracks here all varying in difficulty and length.
+Another great thing to do in Blenheim includes a walk or cycle through Wither Hills Farm Park, a working cattle and sheep farm that’s 5 km (3.1 miles) from the town.
+There are several walking tracks here, all varying in difficulty and length.
 The views from here are incredible, with rolling farmland and vineyards to be seen in the distance.
 For bike lovers, there’s a mountain bike park featuring grade 2, 3, and 4 tracks.

 4. Visit the wineries in the Marlborough Wine Region

-The climate here is ideal for wine-growing as it’s one of New Zealand’s sunniest and driest regions.
+The climate here is ideal for wine-growing, as it’s one of New Zealand’s sunniest and driest regions.
 In fact, the weather gets so warm here (especially in summer) that the Maori refer to it as ‘Kei puta te Wairau’ which translates to ‘the place with the hole in the cloud’.

 Or why not hire a bike in nearby Blenheim and cycle between each cellar door (there are over 30), and all are just a few minutes bike ride from the next.
 It’s an easy flat cycle too!

 5. Ward Beach Boulders

 Whilst exploring, be mindful of any fur seals lazing on the beach and keep your distance.
 When I was last there, I saw a few!

 7. Paparoa Point Rest Area